influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/administration/config.md

 #### `compact-throughput = "48m"`

-The rate limit, in bytes per second, that we will allow TSM compactions to write to disk.
-The default value for this is '48 minutes'.
+The maximum number of bytes per seconds TSM compactions write to disk.
+Default is `"48m"` (48 million).
 Note that short bursts are allowed to happen at a possibly larger value, set by `compact-throughput-burst`.

 Environment variable: `INFLUXDB_DATA_COMPACT_THROUGHPUT`

 #### `compact-throughput-burst = "48m"`

-The rate limit, in bytes per second, that we allow TSM compactions to write to disk.
-The default value for this is '48 minutes'.
+The maximum number of bytes per seconds TSM compactions write to disk during brief bursts.
+Default is `"48m"` (48 million).

 Environment variable: `INFLUXDB_DATA_COMPACT_THROUGHPUT_BURST`